robertfromsms/page9-backend-api/README.md

 You can sign up on the website, login to obtain a jwt, and use postman with jwt.
 Part of the Headers, include the following
 Authorization: Bearer PUT-THE-JWT-HERE

+contact me on here if you have any problems.